Petewg/MgM/readme.md

 Win32 GUI development environment, continuing the xBase tradition but with an extremely easy to use, genuine graphical user interface."

-A good way to start using this package is to move into samples folder </minigui/samples>, where inside each subfolder, you'll find a <build.bat> file which executed will build and run the included sample.
+A good way to start using this package is to browse into samples (sub)folders </minigui/samples>, and execute the **build.bat** file, found inside each of them, which will build and run the included sample.

 This package might be a good choice for harbour & ex-clipper programmers seeking a usable way to transfer / reimplement their application(s) into the windows GUI world.